masolimano/maneage/README-hacking.md

      `reproduce/analysis/config/verify-outputs.mk` to `yes`.
 Then go to
      `reproduce/analysis/make/verify.mk`.
 The verification of all the files is only done in one recipe.
 First the files that go into the plots/figures are checked, then the LaTeX macros.
+Validation of the former (inputs to plots/figures) should be done manually.
+You can see two examples of the dummy steps (with `delete-me`).
+For the latter, you just have to update the checksums.
 The important thing to consider is that a simple checksum can be problematic because some file generators print their run-time date in the file (for example as commented lines in a text table).
 When checking text files, this Makefile already has this function:
      `verify-txt-no-comments-leading-space`.
 As the name suggests, it will